 - 4.1.
 We strongly support the stipulations of Art.
 13 to grant an autonomous residence permit for a spouse and adult children.
 Art.
 13 (3) is an important tool to deal with injustices arising from certain situations.
 However, as it refers to extreme hardships, we consider that no minimum period should apply. - 4.2.
 We support Art.
 12 to grant family members access to employment, education and training.
-But we do not favour the general limitations as set out in Art.
-12 (2).
+We appreciate that the amended proposal removed the exclusion of a specific group of family members from some of these rights (Art.
+12, 2).
+However, we note that Member States may still restrict access to the employment market in particular cases.
 For example, disabled or sick children of majority age may not be able to sustain themselves in the country of origin and therefore obtain the right to join their family.
 Still, they may be able to work in the country of their parents' residence.
-For disabled persons work and employment are of considerable meaning and constitute a tool for integration.
-To exclude them from such options would amount to discrimination which we oppose.
-Education might be a similar case.
-As long as their right to unite is solely based on health reasons as stipulated in Art.
-5 (e), we regard the exclusion as unnecessary.
-If, however, Art.
-5 (e) is broadened in scope which we advocate we would appreciate a regulation which avoids discrimination.
+For disabled persons work and employment are essential factors contributing to dignity and self-esteem, and as such constitute important tools for integration.
+To exclude the disabled from such options would amount to discrimination which we oppose.